jeroen66124/jeroen66124.github.io/_posts/2023-04-12-remote-gaming-setup-steam-link-playnite.md

 3. Select the **[Raspberry Pi OS (Legacy)](https://www.raspberrypi.com/software/operating-systems/#raspberry-pi-os-legacy)**  option and follow the on-screen instructions to install it onto your microSD card.
 4. Once the installation is complete, insert the microSD card into your Raspberry Pi.

+Here is a quick 30 second video with visual instructions:
 {% include embed/youtube.html id='CQtliTJ41ZE' %}

 ### Step 2: Set up Steam Link